cchauve/AGO-pipeline/doc/manual.md

 - for each gene family, an MSA is computed using MACSE;
 - for each gene family, a sample of gene trees is computed from its MSA using IQ-TREE;
 - for each gene family, a reconciled gene tree is computed from the sampled gene trees using ecceTERA;
-- for each ancestral species, a set of candidate ancestral gene adjacencies is computed (consistent with the reconciled gene trees), that might not be compatible with a linear ancestral gene order;
+- for each ancestral species, a set of candidate ancestral gene adjacencies, that might not be compatible with a linear ancestral gene order, is computed using `DeCoSTAR`;
-- for each ancestral species, a subset of the candidate ancestral adjacencies is computed, using spp_dcj, that is compatible with a linear gene order.
+- for each ancestral species, a subset of the candidate ancestral adjacencies is computed, using `spp_dcj`, that is compatible with a linear gene order.

-In this pipeline, the reconciled gene trees are not generated explicitly and are only created as input to the DeCoSTAR ancestral adjacencies inference algorithm.
+In this pipeline, the reconciled gene trees are not generated explicitly and are only created as input to the `DeCoSTAR` ancestral adjacencies inference algorithm.

 ### Alternative pipelines